Beth El has a range of programs available for toddlers and their families.

 For more information regarding early childhood programs, contact Alexandra Bicks at firstname.lastname@example.org.

 During Simchat Tot, which takes place one Sunday morning per month, families with children age 4 and under are invited to join us for songs, stories, and craft projects.
 Simchat Tot is a relaxed, fun gathering.
 Each one explores a new Jewish theme.
 We get going at 10:30 am and finish at 11:30 am.
 For more information, contact Education and Youth Director Alexandra Bicks.

 The Annual Simchat Tot Havdallah in Pajamas is an (adorable) highlight of the year.
 We eat snacks, sing songs, read stories, and enjoy celebrating the end of Shabbat together.

 Check the calendar for upcoming events.

-We also regularly have Tot Shabbat services on Saturday mornings at 10:30 am, geared for kids age 4 and under, plus their parents.
-For more on Tot Shabbat, check out our children’s services page.
+We also regularly have Tot Shabbat services, geared for kids age 4 and under, plus their parents.
+Family services are geared towards children in elementary school and their families.
+For more on Tot and Family services, check out our children’s services page.

 Beth El Preschool

 Beth El Preschool is a child-centered warm and wonderful Jewish preschool.
 Located in the main building, Beth El Preschool is open to the community at large – not just Beth El members.
 The Preschool features low teacher-student ratios, small classes and loving and experienced educators.
 You can find more information about the preschool here.

 PJ Library is quite simple.
 Each month Jewish children and their families receive a beautiful book about some aspect of Jewish culture or tradition.